PrestaShop/prestafony-project/docs/migration-guide.md

 }) }}
 ```

+## Write modern Javascript assets using Webpack for PrestaShop

+PrestaShop uses Webpack to build and bundle javascript assets in PrestaShop.

+> Root folder for javascript scripts is `/admin-dev/themes/new-theme`.

+### Install dependencies

+Run `$ npm install` to install required node modules

+### Build Javascript files with PRODUCTION environment

+You can build either assets either for environment DEV or PRODUCTION.
+In DEV environment, files are easier to read and debug.
+However when you submit the Pull Request,
+assets must be built for PRODUCTION.

+Run `$ npm run build` to build assets for PRODUCTION.

+### Troubleshooting

+> if `npm install` fails with error: `Failed at the ... postinstall script.`

+If your version of node is 9 or 10, try using node version 8.

 # Deletions

 Now everything is migrated, refactored, extracted to specific classes and works like a charm, it's time to remove the migrated parts: